Table of Contents

 3. Use customizable digital tools & dashboards

-This is one of the most overlooked operational reporting requirements, but it’s important: to succeed at operational analytics, you need to adopt an NSI mindset.
+This is also often overlooked by business decision-makers, but it’s important: to succeed at operational analytics, you need to adopt an NSI mindset.
 What is relevant today might not be tomorrow, so you should study your performance dashboard frequently, making tweaks and improvements where necessary.
 By doing this and updating your teammates on the changes you make, you will ensure your operational activities are optimized for success today, tomorrow, and long into the future.